 New skills can help open new doors for your career.

 Go for career preparatory courses that get you started on your career journey.
-Visit this website for complimentary courses here.

 3. Tap on readily available schemes

-“Having come across so many companies that rejected me due to my lack of formal marketing education, I couldn’t believe my eyes when I chanced upon Work Trial* by Workforece Singapore (WSG) online one day,” Mr Tiong said.
+“Having come across so many companies that rejected me due to my lack of formal marketing education, I couldn’t believe my eyes when I chanced upon Work Trial* by Workforce Singapore (WSG) online one day,” Mr Tiong said.

 Work Trial offers individuals short-term work stints in companies, for opportunities to gain real industry insights and the possibility of gaining employment when it ends.